Martin-HZK/Online_Virtual_DressingRoom/README.md

 # Online Virtual Dressing Room

-Virtual Dressing Room is a web application, aiming at enabling customers to try-on clothes before buying them online.
-The traditional shopping experience often involves visiting physical stores and trying on multiple clothing items to find the right fit and style.
+Virtual Dressing Room is a web application, aiming at enabling customers to try-on clothes before buying them online. <br><br>The traditional shopping experience often involves visiting physical stores and trying on multiple clothing items to find the right fit and style.
 However, this process can be time‑consuming, inconvenient, and limited by factors such as store availability and fitting room spaces.
 The concept of a virtual dressing room software stems from the desire to provide users with a convenient and immersive way to try on different outfits without physically wearing them.
 This technology has gained popularity.

 ## Development Tools